Why Does CDO "Read" a Cisco IOS or SSH Policy?

-In order to manage a Cisco IOS device, Cisco Defense Orchestrator (CDO) must have its own stored copy of the device's running configuration file.
+In order to manage a Cisco IOS or SSH device, Cisco Defense Orchestrator (CDO) must have its own stored copy of the device's running configuration file.
 When CDO "reads" a policy from the device, it takes a copy of the device's running configuration file and saves the copy in its own database.
 Your change are saved to CDO's copy of the configuration file until it is time to save them back to the device.

-The first time CDO reads and saves a copy of a Cisco IOS device's configuration file is when it is onboarded to CDO.
+The first time CDO reads and saves a copy of the device's configuration file is when it is onboarded to CDO.
 Every other time CDO reads a copy of the device's running configuration file, it completely overwrites the copy of the configuration file it maintains in its own database.
 CDO does not selectively overwrite differences in the two versions.
 If you have any configuration changes that have not been saved to the device's running configuration file, those changes will be lost when the "read" action occurs.

-So that the configuration information on the Cisco IOS device and the configuration information stored on CDO are the same, you may want CDO to "read" the running configuration file from the device and store it in its own database.
+So that the configuration information on the device and the configuration information stored on CDO are the same, you may want CDO to "read" the running configuration file from the device and store it in its own database.

 Reading the device's policy to CDO overwrites the copy of the configuration file stored on CDO's local database including any changes that have not been "deployed" to the device.